 Will you be cruising the Celebrity Equinox soon?
 We took a 10-day Southern Caribbean cruise on this amazing ship.
 Read our Celebrity Equinox review.

 This is our first Celebrity cruise.
-Full disclosure, we were comparing it to Norwegian Cruise Line the entire time.
-It’s difficult not to as there are things we love about Norwegian and things we don’t.
+We were comparing it to Norwegian Cruise Line the entire time.
+It’s difficult not to, as there are things we love about Norwegian and things we don’t.
 We are just trying to find the right cruise line for us.

-That said, I’m probably never going to chase the newest ships unless the right opportunity came along.
-So this review may be lost in the middle of a thousand others as the Celebrity Equinox is a 10 yr old ship.
-I still hope you enjoy this Celebrity Equinox review and find something helpful to plan your future cruises.
+So this Celebrity Equinox review may be lost in the middle of a thousand others as this is a 10 yr old cruise ship.
+We hope you enjoy this Celebrity Equinox review and find something helpful to plan your future cruises.